Skip to Content

 Home > Wellness Resources > Health Library > Rupture of the Membranes

-of the membranes most often happens after active labor has started.
+membranes.
+It most often happens after active labor has started.

 Your contractions may get stronger after your membranes